SysMednet/GscorePy/README.md

 ### Ratio dotplot
 [[Click to back to variable table]](#gscore-function-defined-in-gscorepy)
-This additional output visualize the ratio of association significant gene sets by dotplot.
+This additional output visualize the ratio of significantly associated gene sets by dotplot.
 (Example file : "Ratio_dotplot.png" in "test_output" folder)
 * Ratio = m/n. m and n values have already record in DEG list result table.
 * This figure only show up to 500 gene sets.
 * The point size represent how many DEGs in the DEG list contribute at least one coexpressed gene pair with the DEGs in the gene set.